wj2/cook_scheduler/README.md

-                        dates requiring two cooks --csv CSV             file to save schedule to --ical ICAL           file to save ical to
+                        dates requiring two cooks --csv CSV             file to save schedule to --ical ICAL           file to save ical to --preference_power PREFERENCE_POWER
+                        power to raise the cost of preference rankings to (default=1)
+  --begin_column BEGIN_COLUMN
+                        index of the first preference column in the csv (default=2)
+  --end_column END_COLUMN
+                        index of the last preference column in the csv (default=7)
 ```

 ### Example